Faculty Position for Cardiovascular Genetic Counselor- Vanderbilt Heart & Vascular Institute

 Overview: The Vanderbilt Heart and Vascular Institute (VHVI) is seeking a full-time genetic counselor to provide genetic counseling to patients with inherited cardiomyopathies, arrhythmias, connective tissue diseases, and lipid disorders.
 The candidate for this position will counsel individuals and families evaluated in multiple specialty clinics within VHVI and Monroe Carell Children’s Hospital.
 The interested candidate will benefit from the support of the interprofessional genetics teams at Vanderbilt which span multiple divisions and departments.
-The successful candidate will have strong interest in inherited cardiovascular disease counselling.
+The successful candidate will have a strong interest in inherited cardiovascular disease counselling.
 The preferred candidate should have good communication skills and enjoy collaboration with patients and colleagues.

 About the position: